 Does IPVanish Work in China?
 No

 IPVanish doesn’t work in China.
 The country has blocked all of its servers and IP addresses and access to the IPVanish website.
-Even its obfuscation tool called Scramble cannot bypass the great firewall of China and other restrictive nations.
+Its obfuscation tool, called Scramble, doesn’t help the VPN work in China and other restrictive nations.
 I confirmed this by asking customer support.

 Torrenting — Allows P2P Sharing on All Servers